vlavrynovych/msr/docs/comparison.md

 ---

 {: .note }
-This comparison is based on publicly available information and our research as of November 2025.
+This comparison is based on publicly available information and our research as of December 2025.
 Tool capabilities change over time, so please verify current features with official documentation.